End-to-End Quantum Algorithm for Topology Optimization in Structural Mechanics: Topology Optimization

 The discrete optimization problem is therefore

-Fig. \ref{fig:MBB_example} shows a solution of the MBB problem obtained with the SIMP method.
+Fig. \ref{fig:MBB_example} shows a solution of the MBB problem obtained with the SIMP method, which resembles the expected truss structure.
 Here, the volume fraction was set to $V_0=1/2$, meaning half of the design domain is filled with material.